Daniel15/Website/Daniel15.Web/Posts/2006-06-02-exams-are-stupid.md

 ---

+# This post is originally from Daniel15's Blog at https://d.sb/2006/06/exams-are-stupid

+---

 Well, my mid-year exams are now all done.
 I think that exams are the stupidest thing ever...
 Whoever invented them should be shot... in the foot :P

 ...erm...
 Yeah, anyway.....
 For our maths exams (Specialist Maths, and Maths Methods), we have a 2-hour exam where we can use a calculator, and a 1-hour calculator-free exam.